alexanderpharwood/pruve/README.md

 ```

 ## Trying and catching
 Pruve does not return boolean values telling you whether or not validation has been successful.
-Instead, it throws a ValidationException error which should be caught.
+Each validator method which fails will add an error to the Pruve object it returns.
+The try method -- of which more below -- throws a ValidationException error which should be caught.
 Here is a very crude example using Express:
 ```
 app.post('/users', (req, res) => {
 	try {